hsm207/sycamore/docs/source/tutorials/conversational_memory_with_langchain.md

-# Using the Search Stack with Langchain
+# Using conversation memory with Langchain

-Langchain is a popular framework for building applications with large language models, and you can use Aryn's Conversational Search Stack to power apps created with Langchain.
-In this example, we will show how to use the OpenSearch's Conversation Memory feature set, which is part of stack, to store chat history for a LangChain app.
-This tutorial will walk through creating an implementation of Chat History that integrates with LangChain primitives, and calls out to OpenSearch Conversation Memory APIs.
+[LangChain](https://www.langchain.com/) is a popular framework for building applications with large language models, and you can use Sycamore to power apps created with Langchain.
+In this example, we will show how to use Sycamore's conversation memory feature set to store chat history for a LangChain app.
+This tutorial will walk through creating an implementation of chat history that integrates with LangChain primitives, and calls out to Sycamore's conversation memory APIs.

-## OpenSearch Conversation Memory Client
+## Prepare OpenSearch client for Sycamore

-Since the Conversation Memory API is quite new, it isn't yet available in the various language clients that integrate with OpenSearch.
+Since the conversation memory API is a new feature in OpenSearch, it isn't yet available in the various language clients.
 Luckily, it’s super easy to just create it.
-First, for dependencies: this requires the `opensearchpy` package, OpenSearch’s python client
+First, for dependencies: this requires the `opensearchpy` package, OpenSearch’s python client:

 ```bash
 pip install opensearch-py